MarkWAppleton/TextToSpeech/README.md

-# TextToSpeechV3
+# TextToSpeech
-Version 3 of my TTS project now using the Windows 10 API.
+OpenSource TextToSpeech project now using the Windows 10 API.
+If you find the app good then consider supporting me with the links in the Sponsor section

 # Requirments
 * You'll need Windows 10 Build 19041